jwl-7/c0de_gr1nd/python_explanations/phone_number_mnemonic.md

 # Compute All Mnemonics for a Phone Number
-Each digit, apart from 0 and 1, in a phone keypad corresponds to one of three or four letters of the alphabet, as show in the figure below.
-Since words are easier to remember than numbers, it is natural to ask if a 7 or 10-digit phone number can be represented by a word.
-For example, "2276696" corresponds to "ACRONYM" as well as "ABPOMZN".
+The digits on a phone keypad correspond to letters as in the figure below.

 <table align='center'>
     <tr>